JetBrains/Qodana/topics/qodana-python.md

 For a basic Python project that has no external dependencies, no preliminary steps are required.

-In case a project has external dependencies, you can set them up using `bootstrap` field in [qodana.yaml](https://jetbrains.com/help/qodana/qodana-yaml.html#Run+custom+commands).
-For example, if your project dependencies are specified in `requirements.txt` file in your project root, add the following line to `qodana.yaml`:
+In case the project has external dependencies, you can set them up using the `bootstrap` field in the `qodana.yaml` file.
+For example, if your project dependencies are specified by the `requirements.txt` file in your project root, add the following line to `qodana.yaml`:

 ```yaml
 bootstrap: pip install -r requirements.txt
 ```

 The command will be automatically executed before the analysis.
-You can use `pip`, `pipenv`, `poetry` or `conda` commands to install dependencies.
+You can use the `pip`, `pipenv`, `poetry` or `conda` commands to install dependencies.

 #### Run analysis